‘I know I can compete at Premiership level’ – Zac Guildford

 Guildford, who shot to prominence as a teenage protégé before featuring in ‘s historic 2011 -winning campaign, fell off the rails in his early-to-mid-twenties and looked finished when he failed a drugs test during a stint at Auvergne in 2015.

-The earlier death of Zac’s father, Robecrt, from a heart attack during the 2009 Junior World Cup final in Tokyo left an indelible mark and, after winning the last of his ten All Blacks caps against in 2012, the former Crusader began an inexorable slide into rugby obscurity.
+The earlier death of Zac’s father, Robecrt, from a heart attack during the 2009 Junior World Cup in Tokyo left an indelible mark and, after winning the last of his ten All Blacks caps against in 2012, the former Crusader began an inexorable slide into rugby obscurity.

 With him reformed and back in control physically and mentally, another of life’s vagaries intervened this year when Covid-19 ruined a proposed ground-breaking move to the Russian Premier League, where he had been due to link up with Bulava and relaunch his career.